-The code in this notebook can easily be adapted to run a selection of available models, on any region supported by those models, using any input forcing dataset available on the platform.
+The code in this notebook can easily be adapted to run a selection of available models by changing which container is started, on any region supported by those models, using any input forcing dataset available on the platform.
+Changing a forcing dataset is done by passing another forcing object to the model upon creation of the model instance.
+In practice this means as little as changing a string in the Jupyter notebook describing the experiment from for example 'ERA-Interim' to 'ERA5'.
 Hydrologists use this to determine which model to use to answer their research question.
 Consultants and policy makers can use this to, for example, determine which model to use for future projections of the impact of climate change on local hydrology.
 Operational water managers can use this to determine which model to use in their operational forecasting systems.